 Microsoft’s Surface 2 and Surface Pro 2 devices offer a clear, credible alternative to the iPad – at least in the business market.

 Microsoft’s Surface range is not a direct iPad replacement.
-It is an alternative path from laptops to a more mobile feature.
+It is an alternative path from laptops to a more mobile future.
 For the many businesses, it represents a smoother, more easily managed path from PC technology.

 While Apple’s tablets do 80 percent of the tasks you might have once done on a laptop, Microsoft’s Surface 2 does closer to 90 percent of those tasks.
 The Surface Pro 2 brings that to 100 percent.
-There’s little a Surface Pro 2 can’t do, that, say, a UltraBook can.
+There’s little a Pro 2 can’t do, that, say, a UltraBook can.

 The Surface Pro 2 is as much a reboot of the laptop as a reinvention of the tablet.